danmatthews/Req/README.md

 # Req

 Pronounced 'Wreck'.
-Req has two components, a PHP class usable on it's own to make HTTP requests, and a command-line binary that is used alongisde a JSON document to specify request details, and can also take a second filename argument that will be used as the request body.
+Req has two components, a PHP class usable on it's own to make HTTP requests, and a command-line binary that is used alongside a JSON document to specify request details, and can also take a second filename argument that will be used as the request body.

 ## Installation.